 Dustin Kemper is a long standing board member for Atheist Alliance of America and current Secretary.
 He is the former President of the Myrtle Beach Humanists and Freethinkers group in South Carolina.
 Dustin is an avid science enthusiast and lecturer, photographer and animal conservation advocate.
 He is a lover of the beach and ocean and has been involved for many years in environmental conservation projects.

-Justin Clark - Executive Director
+CW Brown - Executive Director